savoirtech/apache-cxf-soap-performance/README.md

 Billion invocations in 8 hours on our lab hardware.
 Testing data however shows that over time our initial rates slow down, missing our objective by 5 to 8%.
 Surprisingly, Java 21 fared poorer than Java 17 runs.

+When we began providing additional heap space to Client & Server, relaxing Max GC pause times, our throughput improved.

 # About the Authors